 |Found a flat lay - but, err...?|

-The most helpful and what I would recommend whenever possible is a pre scout on foot to study the creek at low tide, take notes and photograph suitable areas to dry – or as the picture shows to avoid!
-If pre scouting was not possible and entering a new creek, or when drying in the margins of a river, or you have forgotten your notes, while on a cruise I always sound with the cane fore and aft for levels and also sweep under the boat from both sides with the cane as the water level drops, feeling for any stumps etc. Move and position accordingly.
+The most helpful and what I would recommend whenever possible is a pre-scout on foot to study the creek at low tide, take notes and photograph suitable areas to dry – or as the picture shows to avoid!
+If pre-scouting was not possible and you are entering a new creek, or when drying in the margins of a river, or you have forgotten your notes; while on a cruise I always sound with the cane fore and aft for levels and also sweep under the boat from both sides with the cane as the water level drops - feeling for any stumps etc. Move and position your boat accordingly.
 Against old farm docks and walls I find is generally flat "ish" but more of a stump hazard.
-Urban creeks may have trolleys or car wheels and bicycles to dodge.
-It also depends when you want to get away to and whether you are in a deep creek (generally has steep sloping sides falling into a deep gut that could be around eight to ten feet wide - dry out on this angle if you want to experience what it is like to be an astronaut leaving the planet) or a shallow creek (generally flatter, could be six feet to hundreds of feet wide, the latter with a smaller gut-way or two - two or three feet in width, either in the middle or to one side or both - very comfortable night’s sleep would be possible here) easy and clean shore access if in marshes, a potential mud-bath if a low tide creek.
-Check the chart for drying heights above CD which will give initial indication of a deep or shallow creek, anything above three metres and it’s likely you may not be able to get in to anchor until - and will have to be away around a couple of hours either side.
+Urban creeks may have shopping trolleys or metal car wheels and bicycles to dodge.
+It also depends when you want to get away to and whether you are in a deep creek (generally has steep sloping sides falling into a deep gut that could be around eight to ten feet wide - dry out on this angle if you want to experience what it is like to be an astronaut leaving the planet) or a shallow creek (generally flatter, could be six feet to hundreds of feet wide, the latter with a smaller gut-way/rill or two - two or three feet in width, either in the middle or to one side or both - very comfortable night’s sleep would be possible here) easy and clean shore access if in marshes, a potential mud-bath if a low tide creek.
+Check the chart for drying heights above Chart Datum which will give initial indication of a deep or shallow creek, anything above three metres and it’s likely you may not be able to get in to anchor until - and will have to be away around a couple of hours either side of high water.
 So in fact it may be level ground further up but finding a spot in the gut further down might be best for your time schedule.

 |Some of us will do whatever it takes to come ashore|